BobCochran/CSharpDataGenerator-FixedSizeSchema/README.md

 `dotnet build'

 The project should compile without errors.
-Note that the default project, as provided, does in fact compile without errors.
+The project as provided in this repository, does in fact compile without errors.

 To run the program.cs code, open a terminal window, navigate to the project directory, and execute the command